Facts about us

 We serve the Greater Glasgow and Clyde Catchment area, looking after a population of almost 600,000 people.
 We also receive referrals from all over Scotland.

-Over 18,000 patients are seen every year in our Eye Casualty Service, of which 87% are new attendees.
+Over 18,000 patients are seen every year in our Acute Referral Service, of which 87% are new attendees.

 Our Outpatient Department sees almost 36 000 patients a year.
 Our inpatient ward 1C looks after over 2000 patients annually, just over a quarter of which are emergency eye admissions.